Image Source: Unsplash / Rai Vidanes

 - Yogurt: Replace half the amount of butter in your cookie recipes with half the amount of yogurt (non-dairy works, too).
 For example, if the recipe calls for one cup of butter, use half a cup of butter and one quarter cup of yogurt.
 You'll reduce the calories and the saturated fat.
 Play around with using more yogurt and less butter to see if you still like the taste and consistency.
 Try this recipe for protein banana bread made with soy yogurt.

-- Prune purée: Prune purée makes a low-calorie and low-fat alternative to butter.
-Whatever amount of butter the recipe calls for, replace it completely with store-bought baby food prune purée (unless you have time to make your own; just purée prunes in the food processor).
+- Prune purée, mashed banana, or mashed sweet potato: Prune purée, mashed banana, or mashed sweet potato makes a low-calorie and low-fat alternative to butter.
+Whatever amount of butter the recipe calls for, replace it completely with either of these three.
 This option works well in recipes that involve chocolate and cinnamon.

 — Additional reporting by Lauren Harano